 Asking about preferences can make your guest feel more at home during their stay.
 A vacation can derail many good habits that people have built up, and eating habits are usually the first thing forgotten.

 Stocking up with snacks that your guests would typically eat at home can help them stay on track with their regular eating habits.

-13. Leave Helpful Notes or Information Around the House
+13. Leave Helpful Notes Around the House

 Don’t go overboard but a note acknowledging that the kitchen light is in the dining room and the light switch in the kitchen only control the garbage disposal is informative.

 Use helpful notes to guide your guests through everyday tasks that can sometimes be uncomfortable in another person’s home.

 Electronics are a great spot for these explainer notes.
 Use post-its to tag each remote with its function and any nuances such as needing to turn on the TV and the cable box.

 Airbnb is a great way to make money on the side.
 A lot of people will tell you it’s a ton of work.

 There is a little bit of planning, a lot of consideration when it comes to accommodating your guest’s needs and yes, you’ll probably clean and shop more often than you do now.